AndrewBlackwell/GRASP/README.md

 #### GRASP is an advanced C++ framework for implementing Counterfactual Regret Minimization (CFR) algorithms.
 It is designed to facilitate the exploration and analysis of extensive-form games with imperfect information, offering tools for studying equilibrium strategies and dynamic behavior in competitive environments.

-The framework is equipped to handle complex game-theoretic models and is intended for researchers and professionals with expertise in algorithmic game theory, decision-making processes, and reinforcement learning.
+The framework is equipped to handle complex game-theoretic models and is intended for researchers and students with expertise in *(or willingless to learn)* algorithmic game theory, decision-making processes, and reinforcement learning.
 While its architecture is flexible, **Kuhn Poker** is provided solely as an example of an initial application.
 GRASP is capable of accommodating more complex and diverse game structures beyond this introductory use case.

 ### Core Capabilities